UniversalDependencies/docs/_2016-09-05--06-prague/copula.md

 cop(free, be-2)
 ~~~

-And more serious problems when you have an expressed subject:
+And in the case of having an expressed subject, we get two subjects for the main predicate:

 ~~~sdparse
 The problem is that she is not happy .